 Moreover, they seem to be keen on office space.
 Most accountants work in the office (91%), but only 5% are working from home.

 Small Business Accounting Statistics

-Automating accounting tasks has become one of the latest trends, helping eliminate confusion, and minimizing human error.
+Automating accounting tasks have become one of the latest trends, helping eliminate confusion and minimizing human error.

 AI and Cloud Accounting Statistics